 - Remove row action: Authorized users can right-click on any row and access the Remove row action.
-Right-click the far left handle of the record row to access the Remove row option, and then click it to remove the row. 🛑 Important note: Removed rows cannot be recovered.
+Right-click the far left handle of the record row to access the Remove row option, and then click it to remove the row.
+Builders can control access to this function on a tab by tab basis by leveraging user roles and security access levels. 🛑 Important note: Removed rows cannot be recovered.

 - Details page: For any record, click the Details page icon to access the details page.
 To learn more, see details page.